Sartorius AG Investor Relations

 Outlook for the divisions

-Due to the ongoing pandemic, this guidance is subject to greater uncertainty than usual.
-In particular, these updated projections are based on the assumptions that logistics chains will continue to be stable and production lines remain in operation.
+Due to the ongoing pandemic, this guidance continues to be subject to greater uncertainty than usual.
+In particular, these projections are based on the assumptions that logistics chains will continue to be stable and the relevant laboratories and production lines will remain continuously in operation.
 All forecasts are based on constant currencies, as in the past years.

 1 Sartorius publishes alternative performance measures that are not defined by international accounting standards.
 These are determined with the aim of improving the comparability of business performance over time and within the industry.